gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **Preview 1.21.50.20**
 - Creaking Hearts can be put in the fuel slot of the furnace

+**1.21.50.26 - 1.21.50.24 (Requires Downgrading)**
+- Downgrading an allay that is holding a resin clump from 1.21.50.26 to 1.21.50.24 will cause the resin to disappear and make the allay permanently unkillable even without an item

 **1.21.51**
 - Inside Woodland Mansions, it is possible to get Efficiency I Golden Apple.
 The Efficiency I Apples are located in a secret room containing a chest and a tree.
 This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
 - Right-clicking a map and then quickly placing it into an item frame before it can load will give you a big item frame